theodorhar/MealMe/README.md

 # Panoply
-An API written in Flask that provides access to (food)recipes
+An API written in Python's Flask library that provides access to (food)recipes